Cottage Cheese Chocolate Mousse

 Cottage Cheese Chocolate Mousse in a glass with whipped cream on top and a spoon in the glass.

-High protein – Cottage cheese and Greek yogurt are both excellent sources of protein and calcium.
-It’s hard to believe you can turn them into a healthy chocolate dessert with the help of cocoa powder, maple syrup, and protein powder!
+Most chocolate mousse recipes call for heavy cream, but my high protein mousse uses Greek yogurt and cottage cheese instead.
+They’re both lower in fat and excellent sources of protein and calcium.
+It’s crazy how you can turn these simple ingredients into a healthy chocolate dessert with the help of cocoa powder, maple syrup, and protein powder!

 Ingredients used to make Cottage Cheese Chocolate Mousse.